 BYOD has gone global at Kimberly-Clark.
-IT stakeholders built a corporate program allowing employees worldwide to bring their own iPad devices to work.
+IT stakeholders built a corporate program allowing employees worldwide to bring their own iPad and iPhone devices to work.
 Anchored by a mobile device management solution by MobileIron for fast and secure onboarding of devices, employees were quick to sign up.
-With rave reviews from the sales team iPad has become an essential part of doing business.
+With rave reviews from the sales team, iPad and iPhone have become an essential part of doing business.

 BYOD boosts mobile workforce.